 - 86. Encourages Member States to plan, develop and implement national long-term programmes or approaches for the safe management of radioactive waste and spent fuel, containing outcomes which are achievable and timely, and put mechanisms in place to ensure adequate resources are available, and to share experience and lessons learned in this regard; - 87.
-Takes note of the outcomes of the 6th Review Meeting of the Contracting Parties to the Joint Convention, including the actions taken to promote adherence and active participation in the Joint Convention, the overarching issues and good practices and areas of good performance identified by the President and the country groups and challenges and suggestions identified for Contracting Parties, and notes the importance of further topical discussion in the Joint Convention on the safety of the back-end of the nuclear fuel cycle;

-- 88. Encourages the Agency to continue its activities relating to the safety of facilities for the geological disposal of radioactive waste and, where appropriate, spent nuclear fuel, and takes note of the importance of the early engagement of regulatory bodies before the licensing process is launched; - 89.
+Takes note of the outcomes of the 6th Review Meeting of the Contracting Parties to the Joint Convention, including the actions taken to promote adherence and active participation in the Joint Convention, the overarching issues and good practices and areas of good performance identified by the President and the country groups and challenges and suggestions identified for Contracting Parties, and notes the importance of further topical discussion in the Joint Convention on the safety of the back-end of the nuclear fuel cycle; - 88.
+Encourages the Agency to continue its activities relating to the safety of predisposal management, near-surface, bore-hole and geological disposal of radioactive waste and, where appropriate, spent nuclear fuel, and further encourages the early engagement of regulatory bodies before the licensing process is launched; - 89.
 Requests the Secretariat to foster information exchange on safety-related aspects of long-term storage of spent nuclear fuel and radioactive waste; - 90.
-Reaffirms the importance of planning and implementing long-term safe management for spent fuel and radioactive waste, alongside ensuring that spent fuel and radioactive waste management practices are practicable, and adequately protect individuals, society and the environment against radiological hazards; - 91.
 Encourages Member States to plan for the management of all kinds of wastes arising from a nuclear or radiological emergency, including damaged nuclear fuel, where routine strategies are impractical or less than optimal, and where the potential exists for large volumes of radioactive waste resulting from the emergency and/or environmental remediation;